Donderstal/IRL_RPG/README.md

 ### LOG

+#### JUL 13, 2020
+* Restored some battle functionalities with new look
+* New spritesheets for battles
+* New setup for doing animations in a battle

 #### JUN 29, 2020
 * Added new maps for Downtown neighbourhood
 * Adding a Bus stop for travel between neighbourhoods